VariantSync/Vatras/README.md

 For the [tutorials](src/Tutorial) (see above), we deliberately use many holes.
 These holes are intended to be exercises for someone who is working through the tutorial.
-We also use a terminating macro once here to avoid sized types to keep the tutorial simple.
+We also use a terminating macro here to avoid sized types to keep the tutorial simple.
-The place where we use the macro is proven to terminate multiple times throughout the rest of the library multiple times, by using sized types.
+The place where we use the macro is proven to terminate throughout the rest of the library multiple times, by using sized types.

 ##### Exception 2